bobmayuze/SDnD-Spring20/EndpointList.md

 # Templates

 ## GET /templates
 Get template by template_id, but if not provided, will return all templates instead.
 However, if key word is provieded as a string, it will return all templates that contains that string.
+Also, if both template_id and deployed_regions_required is specified in the request, the deployed regions should be returned as well.
 ### Request
 #### Header
 ```